lightningcpp/lightningcpp/README.md

 - mstch (optional)

 # Installation
-lightningcpp must be compiled with a C++14 compliant compiler.
+lightning must be compiled with a C++14 compliant compiler.

 # Usage